 In March, many businesses had to make a sudden shift to work from home, with little or no advance preparation.
 Marketers that previously commuted into the office are now getting used to the transition of doing the same work from their couch or kitchen table.
 While the move to telecommuting has its benefits for both employees and businesses, it also comes with risks.
-Top of the list: cybersecurity concerns.
+Top of the list: cybersecurity concerns and hackers.

 Because of how rapid the transition was, many businesses scrambled to make sure employees had the bare minimum they needed to do their jobs from home.
 They didn’t have the time or resources to make sure they were equipping everyone with the means to do so securely.
 And as a result, malware and ransomware attacks are on the rise.